 A UTI or STI may present with a brown discharge along with the following symptoms:

-• lower abdominal or back pain
+lower abdominal or back pain

-• stinging or burning when peeing
+stinging or burning when peeing

-• a fever or lethargy
+a fever or lethargy

 Placenta Praevia

 Placenta Praevia is a condition when a low-lying placenta partially or completely covers the cervix and can cause bleeding, which may then turn to a browner discharge.
 This condition is usually identified at the 20-week scan and follow-up scans will help monitor its development.
-As your baby and uterus grow most people will find their placenta no longer covers the cervix.
+As your baby and uterus grow, most people will find that their placenta no longer covers the cervix.

 Cervical polyps

-Cervical polyps are small, usually benign growths that can be irritated during examination or sex and may bleed resulting in a brown discharge.
+Cervical polyps are small, usually benign growths that can be irritated during examination or sex and may bleed, resulting in a brown discharge.

 Meconium liquor

 According to John Hopkins Medicine: "Meconium aspiration syndrome, a leading cause of severe illness and death in the newborn, occurs in about 5 percent to 10 percent of births.
-It typically occurs when the fetus is stressed during labor, especially when the infant is past its due date."
+It typically occurs when the fetus is stressed during labour, especially when the infant is past its due date."
 It is recommended to have a prompt assessment from your midwife or maternity assessment centre if you think you have meconium-stained waters so you can have closer monitoring.

 What to do if you have brown discharge during pregnancy